handpoint/doc/ios/iosobjects.md

 **CardSchemeName**

-The card, reported, scheme name.
+The card brand : MasterCard, Visa, Maestro, American Express, Discover, JCB, Diners, UnionPay
 ***

 **CardTypeId**

-The ID of the Card Type.
+DEPRECATED - The ID of the Card Type.
 ***

 **SerialNumber**

-The serial number of the PED.
+The serial number of the payment terminal.
 ***

 **BatteryStatus**

-A number, followed by the % sign, which indicates current charge level of the battery.
+A number, followed by the % sign, which indicates the current charge level of the battery.
 ***

 **BatterymV**

-An integer, which represent the batter charge, in mV.
+An integer, which represent the battery charge, in mV.
 ***

 **BatteryCharging**